gemeofficial/gemeblog/blog/2025-07-08-do-eggs-expire/index.md

    It processes eggs quickly, contains odor, and produces nutrient-rich compost safely and efficiently.

+---

 ![rotten egg](./img/eggs-gone-bad.jpg)

 ## 8. Conclusion: Keep Your Eggs Fresh and Waste-Free

 Knowing how long eggs last in the fridge helps reduce waste, prevent illness, and protect the environment.
 Always check freshness using the float test or your senses.
-And if you do end up with bad eggs, don’t just toss them—compost them with smart tools like the GEME composter for food waste.
+And if you do end up with bad eggs, don't just toss them—compost them with smart tools like the [**GEME home electric composter**](https://www.geme.bio/product/geme) for food waste.

 Sustainable living starts with small choices, like better food storage and composting habits.